We are here to help

 Phoenix College Málaga offers A-level courses and PCE (selectividad) subjects for Year 12 and 13.
 We are an independent day-school located in the centre of Málaga.

-We also provide online support tuition for students studying KS4 and A-level courses, as well as expert advice regarding UCAS applications to UK and international universities.
+We also provide expert advice regarding UCAS applications to UK and international universities.

 We help each student to develop his or her academic, social, and emotional skills in preparation for exams, college and life.

 The matriculation process for the academic year 2019-20 is now open.
 You can find out more here.